BernardGreenberg/NXSYS/Relay Index/RelayIndex.md

 In order for Emacs or Aquamacs to “hear” the messages sent to it by `emacsclient`, you have to “start the Emacs server“ in Emacs (or Aquamacs).
 This is done with the command `M-x server-start`.
 If you are an Emacs adept, you can do that in your startup (i.e., add `(server-start)`), if you want.
 But fail and the commands sent from NXSYS will not be heard.
 Here is [additional info on the Emacs server](https://wikemacs.org/wiki/Emacs_server).

-There are two more changes to Emacs you should make if you want to edit `.trk` files in Emacs’ powerful [Lisp mode](https://www.emacswiki.org/emacs/EmacsLispMode).
-You definitely want to tell it that all `.trk` files are to be edited in Lisp mode, and have to modify the syntax of exclamation point to not be a valid ”word” character.
+There are two customizations of Emacs you should make if you want to edit `.trk` files in Emacs’ powerful [Lisp mode](https://www.emacswiki.org/emacs/EmacsLispMode).
+You definitely want to tell it that all `.trk` files are to be edited in Lisp mode, and to modify the syntax of exclamation point to not be a valid ”word” character.
 Unless you do this, if you click, in Emacs, on a back-contact term such as `!153RWK`, Emacs will fail to find the source for putative relay `!153RWK`, not knowing that the ! should not be included in the name.

 To effect these changes, add this Lisp code verbatim, copy-paste, to your Emacs / Aquamacs startup (or make one):